proeung/putra/_work/merative.md

 - Introduced new Email product templates featuring over 12+ modules and design options within Marketo.
 - Designed a Linktree/Bitly-like template for use by marketers at conferences and events, enabling quick access to helpful links via mobile devices through QR codes.
 - Developed a custom microsite campaign template for targeted marketing of Merative's products to diverse customer segments.
+- Managed offshore contractors, helped implement coding standards, and optimized user engagement on the web platform.